-Philadelphia Eagles and repeat-NCAA champions Villanova Wildcats.
+Philadelphia Eagles and repeat-NCAA champions Villanova Wildcats fans are all over the Philadelphia area.

 But watching sports events in Pennsylvania is getting even more exciting for fans who enjoy betting on their favorite teams.